If you’re feeling blue, decorating your bedroom can add some sunshine to your life and also help you sleep better.

 We spend up to one-third of our lives in our beds.
 Therefore, an uncomfy bedroom setup that isn’t optimized for rest can hurt our productivity, mental health, and general lust for life.

 Having the most comfortable mattress is essential because sleep has a direct correlation to our mood.
-But other key factors come into play when curating the best mood for your bedroom.
+But other key factors come into play when curating bedroom decorating ideas that leave you in a good mood.

-Before we start exploring decorative tips to improve your mood, let’s dive into the reasons why we should keep an eye on our patterns of mood and how better sleep can help us find a balance.
+Before we start exploring some interior design tips for decorating your bedroom to improve your mood, let’s dive into the reasons why we should keep an eye on our patterns of mood and how better sleep can help us find a balance.

 A good mood can mean we feel happy.
 When we’re happy, the little things don’t bother us like standing in a queue waiting for coffee or the unruly driver on the way to work.